-Section 2.1 Your medical benefits and costs as a member of the plan
+Section 2.1 Your medical benefits and costs as a member of the plan guidelines established by Medicare.

 The Medical Benefits Chart on the following pages lists the services our plan covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met: